Disclosure information on the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)

 The activities of the Risk Management Committee are regularly reported to the Board of Directors.

-The activities of other committees are reported to the Executive Committee as appropriate, and those deemed necessary are reported to the Board of Directors.
+The activities of other committee bodies are reported to the Executive Committee as required, and may also be reported to the Board of Directors where appropriate.

 The activities of the Risk Management Committee are regularly reported to the Board of Directors.

-The activities of other committees are reported to the Executive Committee as appropriate, and those deemed necessary are reported to the Board of Directors.
+The activities of other committee bodies are reported to the Executive Committee as required, and may also be reported to the Board of Directors where appropriate.

 Metrics and Targets

-In order to minimize risks related to climate change, we have set the following mid to long-term targets for our environmental activities.
+In order to minimize risks related to climate changes, we have the following mid to long-term targets for our environmental activities.

 Item | Mid to Long-Term Targets |